Maple-Aikon/ShopifyKnockoutFilters/README.md

 # ShopifyKnockoutFilters
 Knockout filters for Shopify using regular 'ol Shopify tags

+To start off, this uses tags that look like filter-[category]-[filter-criteria].
+For example, I would use a tag like 'filter-color-silver-tones' to activate this filtering script.

 Add this snippet to your collection.liquid file.

 ``` liquid